The Brightest Tactical flashlights

 This is a pretty exciting light.
 Nitecore have been known for making high-quality flashlights for over a decade and their “TM” range has been around for almost as long.

-The light is clearly designed for tactical use, using 1 of the main modes the bulk of the time, then occasionally jumping to the blinding 20,000 lumens for a few seconds at a time.
-Although it’s designed for military, law enforcement, security, etc, there’s nothing stopping you taking it on a gentle walk with your dog at night or leaving it on ultralow for a few hours whilst camping.
+The light is clearly designed for tactical use.
+It uses one of the main modes most of the time, then occasionally jumps to the blinding 20,000 lumens for a few seconds at a time.
+Although it’s designed for military, law enforcement, security, etc., there’s nothing stopping you from taking it on a gentle walk with your dog at night or leaving it on ultralow for a few hours whilst camping.

-The TM20K has a built-in battery pack, so unfortunately that means that Nitecore’s warranty only covers you for 2 years.
+The TM20K has a built-in battery pack, which unfortunately means that Nitecore’s warranty only covers it for two years.

 FAQ: